 This challenge was designed by Data Science Nigeria specifically for the DSN Bootcamp 2018, which takes place 11-14 October.
 Welcome to the DSN participants!

-After the Bootcamp, this competition will remain open for another year to allow others in the Zindi community to learn and test their skills.
+After the Bootcamp, this competition will remain open to allow others in the Zindi community to learn and test their skills.

 Description of the challenge: